Steps You Should Take When You Receive an Electrical Defect Notice

 Homes built before the 1960s often need updated 60-amp electrical panels and wiring made of materials like aluminium.
 This older wiring must safely run multiple high-wattage appliances and devices used in modern homes.
 Attempting to draw too much power through undersized, outdated wiring creates heat build-up and electrical shorts.

 Plugging too many appliances, devices, and electronics into one outlet or circuit can easily overload it.
 The cumulative electricity demand exceeds the circuit’s capacity.
-This results in overheating at outlets and connections, which can melt plastic and generate sparks.
+This results in overheating at multiple outlets and connections, which can melt plastic and generate sparks.

 Sometimes, the outlet itself is damaged, defective, or improperly installed, creating a fire hazard.
 Issues like loose outlet screws, incorrect wire gauge, poor connections, or cracked plastic can lead to overheating and arcing problems.
 Other potential wiring issues like crossed wires, conductor damage, or missing ground wires may also cause sparking.